maxisoft/github-contributions-predictor/README.md

 Produce a compressed `ml.npz` numpy file and a `scalers.pkl.z` containing pickled scalers.

 ### 3-train-model.ipynb
-Jupyter notebook (designed to be ran on kaggle) for training a pytorch model.
+Jupyter notebook (designed to be run on kaggle) for training a pytorch model.

 ### 4-inference.py
-Use previous pytorch model, download latest users' data and predict their contributions number for the next 7 days.
+Use previous pytorch model, download the latest users' data and predict their contributions number for the next 7 days.
 Produce `csv` files containing predictions.